SofianeB/B2SAFE-B2STAGE-Training/01-iRODS-handson-user.md

 **Exercise** Select some data with *iquest* and inspect the difference between *DATA_NAME* and *DATA_PATH*.
 Which of the two is used where in the command `ils -L`?

+> ### Listing of physical storage resources (move to advanced user training)
+> To see which physical resources are attached to the iRODS instance and what their logical names are, you can use:
+> ```sh
+> ilsresc –l
+> ```
+> which will yield:
+> ```
+> resource name: demoResc
+> id: 9101
+> zone: aliceZone
+> type: unixfilesystem
+> class: cache
+> location: iRODS4.alice
+> vault: /irodsVault
+> ```
+> This command lists all resources defined in the iRODS zone and their type, i.e. there is one resource of type *unix file system*.
+The value after *vault* tells us where our data will be stored physically when added to the resource. *location* gives the server name of the resource, in this case it is the iRODS server itself.
+Check with:

+> ```sh
+> hostname
+> ```
+> on your shell.

+> Old iRODS version
+> ```sh
+> icp -f DataCollection/put1.txt put1.txt
+> ichmod read bob put1.txt
+> ```
+> If user *bob* now tries to list or retrieve put1.txt in our home collection he will receive the follwing error, although the ACLs on the file itself have been set correctly.

+> ```
+> ERROR: lsUtil: srcPath /aliceZone/home/alice/put1.txt does not exist or user lacks access permission
+> ```
+> This is due to the fact, that *bob* has no read rights on the parent collection /aliceZone/home/